 There exists no peer-reviewed clinical trial showing masks are effective.
 Only preliminary lab results, some of which have problematic methodology.
 Never in history has a preliminary lab result been considered scientifically viable evidence.
 Until now.

-I don’t write to you to the efficacy of masks.
+I don’t write to you to debate the efficacy of masks.
 I write you to point out that, without a doubt, masks have not worked as some had portrayed them to.
 In Michiana, people are abiding by mask mandates en masse with very few exceptions.
 Not only is it not based on sound science or the real-world data to enforce mask mandates under penalty of law, but it is counterproductive considering the widespread adherence to the mandates in place now.

 Furthermore, violating a business’s property rights to require them to be an enforcer of these mandates under penalty of fines would be a gross abuse of power.
 Encroaching on their rights in this fashion would always be problematic, but to do so knowing the ordinance is enforcing, with penalties, mandates that have proven beyond the shadow of the doubt to be ineffective would be a dereliction of duty.